 So, the sum-up is this: if you were expecting us to say that the new Onkyo receiver is better in every way, you're going to be disappointed.
 If, however, you're happy with the fact that it sounds every bit as good as the model it replaces, and has added functionality and flexibility, then you'll understand why we say that the TX-SR606 is an even better buy than its Award-winning predecessor.

-Power of three The TX-SR606 is one of three new Onkyo receivers, the new models starting at just £250 with the TX-SR506.
+The TX-SR606 is one of three new Onkyo receivers, the new models starting at just £250 with the TX-SR506.
 This has a claimed 7x130w output, three HDMI inputs and one output, able to pass through 1080P, decoding for all the DVD-based Dolby Digital and DTS formats, and the same Music Optimiser and Audyssey 2EQ/Dynamic EQ set-up found on the TX-SR606.

 The TX-SR576 costs £50 more, and adds onboard decoding for Dolby Digital Plus and DTS-ES and the RIHD control system via its HDMI 1.2a connections, which can also accept audio from suitable sources.
 Both receivers also have 7.1-channel inputs for use with Blu-ray players having analogue outputs.